-This will be written and practical assessment where students will be expected to produce dishes using a range of high level skills and knowledge to suit customer needs .
+This will be a written and practical assignment, where students will be expected to produce products using a range of high level skills and knowledge to suit customer needs for a local business.

 Career prospects

 There are many routes to take after this course.